 Heat Beads: The Verdict

-As with the Weber these are a high quality briquette that I would really recommend you trying.
+As with the Weber briquettes, these are high-quality that I would really recommend you trying.
 They are more expensive, and if you can’t source them locally you may have to pay a delivery charge.
 However, if you want to do long cooks I think these briquettes will be just what you are after.
 I get mine from BBQ World and but in bulk (8 packs at a time).
 This really reduces the cost.
 It works out at £5,90 a bag, compared with £8 that Waitrose charge.

 I don’t think there is much between these briquettes and the ones from Weber.
 My gut feel is these will burn hotter and longer than the Weber briquettes.

-In summary, these are a great briquette which will not disappoint either on the grill or when smoking.
+In summary, these are a great briquette that will not disappoint either on the grill or when smoking.
 They have now become my briquette of choice replacing the Weber briquette as my favourite.